 Tulane is unique for many reasons, including the following:

-- It is one of the most geographically diverse colleges in the U.S., with over 80% of students coming from over 300 miles away.
+- First, it is one of the most geographically diverse colleges in the U.S., with over 80% of students coming from over 300 miles away.

 - It has the first student-run stock research program in the country.